Saddle River, New Jersey

 Saddle River is a borough in Bergen County, in the U.S. state of New Jersey.
 It is a suburb of New York City, located just over 25 mi northwest of Manhattan.
-The town is known for its natural fields, farmland, forests, and rivers, and has a bucolic atmosphere, due in part to a minimum zoning requirement of 2 acres for homes.
+The town is known for its natural fields, farmland, horse farms, forests, and rivers, and has a bucolic atmosphere, due in part to a minimum zoning requirement of 2 acres for homes.
 The borough contains both stately historic homes and estates, as well as newer mansions.
-It is popular among residents seeking spacious properties in a countryside-like setting, while also having proximity to New York City.
+It offers many spacious properties in a countryside-like setting, while also having proximity to New York City.

 Saddle River is one of the highest-income small municipalities in the United States and was ranked 9th in New Jersey in per capita income as of the 2010 Census.
 Saddle River was ranked among the Top 100 in Forbes Most Expensive Zip Codes in America in 2010.
 In 1989, Saddle River was ranked the richest suburb in the nation among those with 2,500 or more people (based on per capita income).
 The town has been home to notable residents including former US Presidents, celebrities, athletes, and businessmen (See Notable people list).

 The New York Times described Saddle River as "a place where one can still keep horses—one per acre—see a deer, listen to the birds, and catch a fish in the trout stream that gives the town its name."

 As of the 2020 United States census, the borough's population was 3,372, an increase of 220 (+7.0%) from the 2010 census count of 3,152, which in turn reflected a decline of 49 (−1.5%) from the 3,201 counted in the 2000 census.

 Saddle River is a dry town, where alcohol cannot be sold.